charlourdes/spending-analyser/README.md

 - A table list view of all transaction data
 - Three KPI cards showing: total spending, total transactions and avarage transaction price to summarise spending behaviour at a glance

+I believe that all these visualsations would be valuable to end customers as they aggregate complex data intio insights.

 3. ### AI summarisation